International Guidelines for Shipping Your Pet

 We will need the size and weight of your pet(s).
 Most importantly, we will require the height of your pet in a neutral standing position, measured from the ground to the tip of his or her ears.

 Most pets will need to be current on their rabies vaccines.
 The rabies shot must be administered after the microchip has been implanted.
-AE Pets can coordinate both the microchip implant and rabies vaccination for your pet in addition to other health certifications, vaccines and examinations, as required.
+AE Pets can coordinate both the microchip implant and rabies vaccination for your pet in addition to other health certifications, vaccines, and examinations, as required.

 Other Vaccinations and Certifications

 These vary by country of destination and airline and often must follow an exact timeline.
 More than one trip to the veterinarian may be necessary.
-The final office visit usually must occur within ten days of flight.
+The final office visit usually must occur within ten days of the flight.
 The vaccines and certifications must also be administered by a USDA-accredited veterinarian.
-AE Pets can take care of all vaccinations and certifications, including all ground transportation to and from veterinarian.
-We will simply fetch your pet from your home on these days at times convenient to your schedule.
+AE Pets can take care of all vaccinations and certifications, including all ground transportation to and from a veterinarian.
+We will simply fetch your pet from your home on these days, at times convenient to your schedule.